Queer events calendar - everything LGBTQ+ happening in and around Paris

 Paris Pride 2026: Route, Map and Practical Info

 The official route has just been announced by Inter-LGBT.
-Find the full Pride weekend agenda here: queer.paris/en/pride-2026 and a dedicated article about clubbing events on Pride's night.
+Find the full Pride weekend agenda here.

-The march sets off from Place d'Italie at 2:00 PM, heading to Place de la République in the late afternoon.
+The march sets off from Place d'Italie at 2:00 PM, heading to Place de la bastille in the late afternoon.

 The full route